• CLASSIC IKITESURF

 building to 8 to 11 feet occasionally to 14 feet.

-30 knots. a chance of snow showers. waves building to 3 to 6 feet
+chance of snow showers. waves building to 9 to 12 feet

 occasionally to 8 feet.